Film: The Conversation

 - My Greatest Failure: Harry is haunted by a job he did in New York which was closely followed by the murders of a man, woman and child.

-- Once More with Clarity: Culminating in the Wham Line "He'd kill US if he had the chance."
+- Once More with Clarity: Culminating in the Wham Line "He'd kill US if he got the chance."

 - Overt Rendezvous